Exclusive: India battles big pharma over cough syrup abuse, reducing supplies

 RISING COSTS

-"A large number of regulators were in favour of strict control," said Akun Sabharwal, drugs controller for Telangana, who attended the meeting.
+"A large number of regulators were in favor of strict control," said Akun Sabharwal, drugs controller for southern Telangana state, who attended the meeting.

 Abbott India said they believed existing Indian drug laws were adequate to control the abuse and the company had taken steps to support enforcement agencies.